 The deadline to apply for FEMA assistance was October 3, 2018; however, SBA remains in our community to assisting private residents in mitigating the costs of repairing damage due to the Carr fire.

 SBA representatives will continue to be available at the Redding Disaster Loan Outreach Center (DLOC) to meet with business owners and residents.
-Through Friday, Oct.
-5, SBA will be in the former KMart building, but on Tuesday, Oct.
-9, the Center will relocate to the First Christian Church of Redding at 3590 Placer Street.
+Through Thursday, November 1, SBA will be at the First Christian Church of Redding at 3590 Placer Street.

 No appointment is necessary.